 Another way males attract the females is having bright colors.
 The male Indian Bull frogs (Hoplobatrachus tigerinus) change their skin color during the mating season to impress the girls (pictured above).

 The Moor frog (Rana arvalis) is an example of another frog that changes colors for males.
 Other frogs just keep their color difference all year round.
-Bull Frogs (Lithobates catesbeianus) and Green Frogs (Lithobates clamitans) have a a nice yellow throat.
+American Bull Frogs (Lithobates catesbeianus) and Green Frogs (Lithobates clamitans) have a a nice yellow throat.
 It is pictured below.